isabella232/journey-optimizer-learn.en/help/set-up-decision-management/create-collections.md

 ---
 # Create collections

-This video shows how to create collections in [!DNL Offer Decisioning].
+Learn how to create collections in [!DNL Offer Decisioning].
 Collections are used to manage offers in logical groups and are required to build [!DNL Offer Decisioning] activities.
 Dynamic collections allow you to group offers based on tags, while static collections allow you to manually curate the offers.

 >[!VIDEO](https://video.tv.adobe.com/v/329376?quality=12&learn=on)